yangerder/Research_agent/README.md

 ```

 The formal tasks are locked until Phase 0 is completed.

+Normal participants only see completion status.
+Detailed baseline values are hidden and only shown after the researcher unlocks the research tools panel.

 Phase 0 values are stored in the `Participants` table, including: